jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 <!-- remember Jumanji, ie, that shared problems creates the best of friends, regardless of personal identities. and that is what evolution is editing for, to find the lifeforms capable of being a functioning friend's group/ecosystem -->

 You've got the Game of Life at your feet.
-The pieces have meaning now.
-Rule book, game board, sand glass, and clay are no longer objects but things animated by the energy of purpose.
-These are the implements that allows life to win.
+The pieces now have some meaning.
+The rule book, game board, sand glass, and clay are no longer gifts filled with wonder, but objects animated by the energy of purpose.

-You're so excited!

-Well on your way to learning the game, you know you can play it better now.
+Are you ready?
 Let's press the start button!

+Not so fast.
+Playing isn't winning.
+Before we venture on the game board, let's learn what puts players on the score board.

-But, then you cough.
-A small one, almost goes by unnoticed like so many of our autonomic functions such breathing or blinking, but this cough peaks your interest, or better to say, dread.
+Just then you cough.
+A small one, almost goes by unnoticed like another autonomic functions like blinking.
+This cough peaks your interest, or better to say, dread.
 There's a scratchy pain with it.
 Small, faint, but rings alarm bells nonetheless.

-The first faint telling of cold, flu, or maybe covid.
+You didn't sleep enough, and your getting a cold, flu, or covid.

-The pesky irritation is a sign you've learned since childhood.
-A virus lives in your body, rising to such numbers that your immune system send specialized white blood cells to fight it, flooding the area.
-With so many new inhabitants, the area swells, which is irritating.

-This little virus is the last lesson we need to learn.
-One taught by the most important teacher we will ever have; pain.
+A virus lives in your body.
+They are just another bit of clay who wants to play.
+Long ago they learned infiltrate  cells in order to replicates inside other organisms.
+Animals, plants, even bacteria have viruses.

+Depending on other organisms means viruses can be simple.
+They have a few thousand genes, whereas humans have three billion.
+Regardless we each have the same goal.

+Get on the scoreboard!

+How?
+The first step is using the game boards available resources to overcome entropy.

+And here's the kicker.
+You can't win along.
+Evolution is not picking individual players, it is picking winning ecosystems.
+Because shared problems creates the best of friends, regardless of personal identities, and that is what evolution is editing for, to find the lifeforms capable of being a functioning friend's group or ecosystem.

+Life is a team sport, and cares not for star players.
+Life wants diversity of lifeforms in numbers, species, and specialties.

+Hence, why creatures range from miniscule viruses to relatively giant humans opening presents.
+All are needed to harvest enough resources to survive.
+The bigger and more numerable in species and numbers a team is, the better we can defeat our true enemy, entropy!

+We need more of everything because entropy has so many many attacks.
+Here's but a few.

+- Thermal Entropy: Loss of heat/inability to maintain metabolic temperature
+- Radiation Damage: DNA mutation, cellular breakdown
+- Metabolic Stress: Energy depletion, inability to acquire nutrients
+- Oxidative Stress: Free radical damage to cellular structures
+- Hydration Loss: Cellular dehydration and functional breakdown
+- Mechanical Stress: Structural damage from physical forces such as gravity

+These are the enemies playing chess against life.
+To win, life needs liquid water, nutrients, to enable metabolic processes.
+To harvest energy allowed us to convert evermore energy back to matter requires, locomotion/direction, heat, senses...

+The scoreboard is the number of species that can procreate.
+The more species means to more points against entropy are being scored.
+When lifeforms procreate, evolution takes over.
+Here's how the score board works.
+It's the final piece of the Game of Life because it decides who stays.

+The natural forces are ever acting on matter.
+When matter is concentrated, available energy makes planets, mountains, rivers, and stars of a game board.
+The same forces of nature also un-concentrate matter in many different ways, a process we colloquially call entropy.
+The job if life is to find useful energy, harvest it to fuel metabolic processes, and grow ever more cells with specialized functions.

-Evolution seminal book is of course Charles Darwin's _On the Origin of Species by Means of Natural Selection_.
+The ones on the game board are the ones on the scoreboard.
+The ones who can most procreate are.
+Fight entropy, but only temporarily.
+In order to adapt to changing times, means changing the players consistently.
+Evolution's seminal book is, of course, Charles Darwin's _On the Origin of Species by Means of Natural Selection_.
 Most people know the first part, but skip over "by means of natural selection."

-Selection is our scoreboard.
-And the clay lifeforms is what its selecting.

-- Variation.
-Life makes different clay lifeforms every time.
-- Inheritance.
-No longer content with replication.
-Life created DNA, which is ....

-It's the method by which variations in the

-We learn what

-intersection b
+Here is how evolution works:

+Variation is the foundation of evolution.
+Living organisms are never exactly alike.
+Even within a single species, individuals exhibit a range of differences in their physical traits, behaviors, and genetic makeup.

+Inheritance is another main stay.
+Variations are encoded in an organism's DNA and often passed down through reproduction.
+This is exemplified by the inheritance of traits like fur color or body size in mammals.

+The process by which certain variations are favored over others is known as natural selection.
+The environment, with all its challenges and opportunities, acts as a filter, allowing the most well-adapted individuals to thrive and pass on their advantageous traits to future generations.

+Differential reproduction is the the result natural selection.
+Variations that confer advantages in their environment will tend to leave behind more offspring than their less-fit counterparts.
+This unequal reproductive success is the driving force behind evolution.
+For instance, in a population of giraffes, individuals with longer necks may be better able to reach and consume the leaves at the tops of trees, giving them a reproductive advantage over their shorter-necked peers.
+The peppered moth story we discuss in an earlier chapter is another example.

+Adaptation are full time call-up.
+As a result of natural selection, living organisms become increasingly well-suited to their environment over successive generations.
+The development of camouflage patterns in various animal species is a prime example of adaptation.

+Speciation, over time, as populations of a species become increasingly isolated and divergent, they may eventually give rise to new species—distinct groups of organisms that can no longer interbreed and exchange genetic material.
+This process of speciation is a fundamental mechanism by which evolution generates new forms of life.
+The rapid diversification of cichlid fish in the African Great Lakes, where over 2,000 species have evolved from a small number of ancestral species through adaptation to various ecological niches, is striking example of speciation.

+The evolution of one species is often intimately linked to the evolution of other species within the same ecosystem.
+This reciprocal process, known as co-evolution, can lead to the development of intricate ecological relationships and the emergence of complex, interdependent communities of living things.
+The co-evolution of flowering plants and their pollinators, such as bees and butterflies, is a prime example of this principle.